-- 2. the applicant for certification is a nonattorney who meets one of the required licensures set forth in subsection (a)(2)(b)(2) through subsection (a)(2)(b)(7) of this rule, and meets the following additional requirements: - i. the applicant applies for certification within one year from 10 June 2020; - ii. the applicant has, by selection of the parties, mediated at least fifteen family financial settlement cases in the North Carolina District Court within the last five years, as shown by proof satisfactory to the Commission staff; and - iii. the applicant has taken a forty-hour family and divorce mediation training course and the six-hour training on North Carolina legal terminology, court structure, and civil procedure course approved by the Commission. - (3) If the applicant is not licensed to practice law in one of the United States, then the applicant must have completed six hours of training on North Carolina legal terminology, court structure, and civil procedure, provided by a Commission-certified trainer.
-An attorney licensed to practice law in a state other than North Carolina shall satisfy this requirement by completing a self-study course, as directed by Commission staff. - (4) If the applicant is not licensed to practice law in North Carolina, then the applicant must provide three letters of reference to the Commission about the applicant's good character, including at least one letter from a person with knowledge of the applicant's professional practice and experience qualifying the applicant under subsection (a) of this rule. - (5) The applicant must have observed, as a neutral observer and with the permission of the parties, two mediations involving a custody or family financial issue conducted by a mediator who (i) is certified under these rules, (ii) has an Advanced Practitioner Designation from the ACR, or (iii) is a mediator certified by the NCAOC for custody matters.
+- 5. a licensed clinical social worker under N.C.G.S. § 90B-7, with at least five years of experience in the field after the date of licensure; - 6. a licensed professional counselor under N.C.G.S. §§ 90-329 to -345, with at least five years of experience in the field after the date of licensure; or - 7. an accountant certified in North Carolina, with at least five years of experience in the field after the date of certification. - (3) If the applicant is not licensed to practice law in one of the United States, then the applicant must have, as a prerequisite for the forty hours of Commission-certified family and divorce mediation training under subsection (a)(2)(b) of this rule, completed six hours of training on North Carolina legal terminology, court structure, and civil procedure, provided by a Commission-certified trainer.
+An attorney licensed to practice law in a state other than North Carolina shall satisfy this requirement by completing a self-study course, as directed by Commission staff. - (4) If the applicant is not licensed to practice law in North Carolina, then the applicant must provide three letters of reference to the Commission about the applicant's good character, including at least one letter from a person with knowledge of the applicant's professional practice and experience qualifying the applicant under subsection (a) of this rule. - (5) The applicant must have observed, as a neutral observer and with the permission of the parties, two mediations involving a custody or family financial issue conducted by a mediator who (i) is certified under these rules, (ii) has an Family Mediator Advanced Practitioner Designation from the ACR, or (iii) is a mediator certified by the NCAOC for custody matters.
 Mediations eligible for observation shall also include mediations conducted in matters prior to litigation of family financial disputes that are mediated by agreement of the parties and incorporate these rules.

-If the applicant is not an attorney licensed to practice law in one of the United States, then the applicant must observe three additional mediations involving civil or family-related disputes, or disputes prior to litigation that are conducted by a Commission-certified mediator and are conducted pursuant to a court order or an agreement of the parties incorporating the mediation rules of a North Carolina state or federal court.
+If the applicant is not an attorney licensed to practice law in one of the United States, then the applicant must observe three additional mediations involving civil or family-related disputes financial issues conducted by a Commission-certified family financial mediator, or disputes prior to litigation that are conducted by a Commission-certified mediator and are conducted pursuant to a court order or an agreement of the parties incorporating the mediation rules of a North Carolina state or federal court.

+Mediations eligible for observation under this subsection may include mediations conducted in matters prior to litigation of family financial cases that are mediated pursuant to an agreement of the parties incorporating these rules.
 All mediations shall be observed from their beginning until settlement, or until the point that an impasse has been declared, and shall be reported by the applicant on a Certificate of Observation - Family Financial Settlement Conference Program, Form AOC-DRC-08.
 All observers shall conform their conduct to the Commission's policy on Guidelines for Observer Conduct.